joshuarrr/drops/docs/shader_animation_controls.md

    - Error messages aren't user-friendly

 5. **Animation Consistency**:
-   - The animation constants (`_minDurationMs` and `_maxDurationMs`) are duplicated in multiple places with comments to "keep in sync with the demo"
+   - The animation constants (`_minDurationMs` and `_maxDurationMs`) are duplicated in multiple places with comments to "keep in sync with the demo" ✅ *Centralized in ShaderAnimationUtils*
-   - Each shader has its own implementation of animation helpers with subtle differences
+   - Each shader has its own implementation of animation helpers with subtle differences ✅ *Unified implementation in ShaderAnimationUtils*

 6. **Memory Management**:
    - The current implementation doesn't dispose of shader resources properly